Strawberry Glaze (For Donuts, Cakes & Scones)

 - Transfer the strawberry sauce to a bowl to cool.

 - Add the powdered sugar, 2 teaspoons of cream, and the salt.
 Whisk until the glaze is smooth.
-Add more cream (or powdered sugar), a teaspoon at a time, to reach your desired consistency.1/2 cup powdered sugar, 2 to 4 teaspoons heavy cream, 1 pinch salt
+Add more cream (or powdered sugar), a teaspoon at a time, to reach your desired consistency.1/2 cup powdered sugar, 2 to 4 teaspoons heavy whipping cream, 1 pinch salt

 - The glaze is ready to be used immediately on your favorite baked treat!
 Leftovers can be stored in a covered container in the refrigerator for up to 1 week.
 Bring to room temperature to use and, if needed, add a small splash of cream and stir to loosen.
 The glaze will harden at room temperature.